-1. A judge of high court or one qualified to be appointed as one.
+1. A judge of the high court or one qualified to be appointed as one.

-2. A person who has specialised knowledge of finance and accounts of the government.
+2. A person who has specialized knowledge of finance and accounts of the government.

 3. A person who has wide experience in financial matters and in administration.